scaleoutsean/eseries-perf-analyzer/DOCUMENTATION.md

 ```

 To change E-Series or Nginx from enterprise CA to self-created CA or vice versa:

+- Change CA.crt in ./certs and copy it over other locations (e.g. there may be a copy in ./certs/minio/ca.crt)
-- If CA changes, containers that access E-Series (just `collector`, in all likelihood) must
+- If CA changes, containers that access E-Series must get new TLS certificates and be rebuilt

 To change services' CA (S3, InfluxDB, Influx Explorer, etc), you need new TLS certificates as well, so this becomes like a new deployment.
 All containers that use those services will need a copy of the new CA certificate.

+To have containers trust enterprise CA in addition self-generated CA, the easiest way is to replace the self-created one and reissue all TLS certificates for EPA containers.
+That's easier than adding another CA and if you already want to add enterprise CA there's no reason to use a weaker self-created CA in those containers.

-To rotate passwords:
+To rotate services' passwords or API keys:
 - you may change them in the application and then, if necessary, in configuration files (or vault) as well
-- If you create a new InfluxDB key for some non-essential (e.g. `utils`, `influxdb3-ui`) or unrelated client, you don't need to touch any container configuration, but you need to update client-side (InfluxDB Explorer) settings or rebuild the container (since `utils` has the CA certificate built in)
+- if you create a new InfluxDB key for some non-essential (e.g. `utils`, `influxdb3-ui`) or unrelated client, you don't need to touch any container configuration, but you need to update client-side (InfluxDB Explorer) settings or rebuild the container (since `utils` has the CA certificate built in)

 ### Storage